 The CS Project is located near Tonopah, in Nevada, USA, and contains deposits of both natural pozzolan and perlite.
-Further details on the market and market developments for these two commodities are set out starting on page 10.

 The Company's operations at the CS Project have focused on mine planning and environmental permitting but bulk sampling, testing, process plant design and customer trials have continued throughout the year as resources allowed.